codegouvfr/rjsf-dsfr/README.md

 - `ui:addIcon`: set the [DSFR icon id](https://react-dsfr.codegouv.studio/icons) for the _Add_ button
 - `ui:removeIcon`: set the [DSFR icon id](https://react-dsfr.codegouv.studio/icons) for the _Remove_ button
-- `ui:tabLabel`: set the label for the tab in the array field
+- `ui:tabLabel`: set the label for the tab in the array field (it needs to be defined at the root of the `array` field)

 > [!NOTE]
 > By default, array fields are displayed in a